Brigham and Women's Hospital: Rankings

 Brigham and Women's Hospital has consistently been recognized as a top hospital in the nation by U.S. News & World Report and in 2025 was ranked as the joint #1 hospital in Massachusetts, alongside Massachusetts General Hospital.

 In 2024, Brigham and Women’s Hospital was ranked first in the nation for obstetrics and gynecology for the third consecutive year and was ranked nationally in 12 specialties, including in diabetes & endocrinology (#2 in the nation), cancer (#4 in the nation), and rheumatology (#4 in the nation).

 Quality and safety

 In the early 1990s, BWH pioneered computerized physician order entry to prevent medication errors.
 BWH has received patient safety awards for its electronic Medication Administration Record (eMAR) and barcoding system, which places barcodes on patients' medications, name bands, and nurses' badges.

+In July 2026, nurses launched a historic 1-day strike, involving 4,000+ nurses (represented by the Massachusetts Nurses Association).
+While initially voted on a 1-day strike, MGB/BWH instituted a 5-day lockout; nurses who intended to return to work on July 9 were barred until July 13.

 Research

 BRI has worked on regenerative medicine, designing nanoparticles to attack different cancer types and starting a clinical trial for a type of Alzheimer's disease vaccine.
 BWH research also includes population studies including the Nurses' Health Study and Physicians' Health Study.

 In 2017, the hospital began the first human clinical trials to reverse the aging process using NAD.
 The trials are headed by biologist David Andrew Sinclair.

 In 2019, BWH opened the Brigham Preventive Genomics Clinic, becoming one of the first hospitals in the United States to offer DNA sequencing, reporting, and interpretation of disease-associated genes to healthy patients seeking to reduce their risk of future disease.